 If hiking on Miyajima Island isn’t enough to satisfy your craving for nature, then you may be interested in going on a day tour to Sandankyo Gorge.
 Located about 1.5 hours northwest of Hiroshima, it features lush greenery and waterfalls and offers plenty of trekking and canoeing opportunities for nature seekers in Hiroshima.

 Sandankyo Gorge is closer to the city than the previous two destinations, but buses from Hiroshima Bus Center are limited (click here for a schedule).
-If you’d rather not worry about catching the bus, then you may be interested in booking a tour or renting a car instead.
+If you’d rather not worry about catching the bus, then you may be interested in renting a car and driving there yourself.

 Travel Time: Around 1.5 hrs